-Coverage that protects your biggest asset.
+Coverage that helps protect your biggest asset.

 Homeowners insurance to protect you and your family.

 Your home is one of your biggest assets.
-That’s why it’s important to do everything you can to protect it.
+That’s why it’s important to do everything you can to help protect it.
 We’ll help you plan for the unexpected with insurance coverage that’s just right for your home and your family.

 Get the insurance your home needs.